NLion74/Matrix-Notifier/README.md

 ### Disclaimer

 Note that if your room id contains a "," the server will break.
 I don't know if room ids with "," in them exist but if they do this will be an issue that you should be aware of.

+Also, when using webhooks make sure your auth_secret doesn't contain any "&" because that's used to split the queries.

 ## Contact
 If there are any questions regarding this project, feel free to contact me over any platform listed on https://nlion.nl/.